datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET item change history.md

 # GET /objects/{types}/{handle}/changes

 ## Description
 Gets the change history for an object matching the provided type and handle.
-This is the equivelant of viewing the "Change Log" section of the UI for an item.
+This is the equivalent of viewing the "Change Log" section of the UI for an item.

 ## Required Capabilities
 * CanUseAPI